ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 change and the client does not have any origin-specific state like HTTP cookies.
 Using these tokens in a context that otherwise would not be linkable to the original context could allow the origin to recognize a client.

-### Redemption Context Construction {#context-construction}

-The TokenChallenge redemption context allows the origin to determine the context in which a given token can be redeemed.
-This value can be a unique per-request nonce, constructed from 32 freshly generated random bytes.
-It can also represent state or properties of the client session.
-Some example properties and methods for constructing the corresponding context are below.
-This list is not exhaustive.

-- Context bound to a given time window: Construct redemption context as F(current time window), where F is a pseudorandom function.
-- Context bound to a client network: Construct redemption context as F(client ASN), where F is a pseudorandom function.
-- Context bound to a given time window and client network: Construct redemption context as F(current time window, client ASN), where F is a pseudorandom function.

-Preventing double spending on tokens requires the origin to keep state associated with the redemption context.
-An empty redemption context is not bound to any property of the client request, so state to prevent double spending needs to be stored and shared across all origin servers that can accept tokens until token-key expiration or rotation.
-For a non-empty redemption context, the double spend state only needs to be stored across the set of origin servers that will accept tokens with that redemption context.

-Origins that share redemption contexts, i.e., by using the same redemption context, choosing the same issuer, and providing the same origin_info field in the TokenChallenge, must necessarily share state required to enforce double spend prevention.
-Origins should consider the operational complexity of this shared state before choosing to share redemption contexts.
-Failure to successfully synchronize this state and use it for double spend prevention can allow Clients to redeem tokens to one Origin that were issued after an interaction with another Origin that shares the context.

 ## Token Redemption {#redemption}